hyuan12/Zork/README.md

 **any bugs or issues you could not resolve**

-So far, most of the test cases of autograder have failed.
-I know that it may be because the input and input did not follow the assignment.
-I am solving these problems.
+So far autograder's 1,2,3 test cases have not passed even though I am following the same format.

 **an example of a difficult issue or bug and how you resolved**